Skip to main content

 Category pages are cross-referenced against statutory text where relevant, including New York Labor Law, the New York City Administrative Code, and the New York State Uniform Fire Prevention and Building Code administered by the New York Department of State (DOS Division of Code Enforcement and Administration).

-What the Directory Does Not Cover
+What the Provider Network Does Not Cover

 Within New York State, licensing requirements are not uniform.
 Nassau County and Suffolk County maintain independent consumer affairs licensing offices — the Nassau County Office of Consumer Affairs and the Suffolk County Department of Labor, Licensing and Consumer Affairs — and their requirements differ from NYC's.
-This directory does not replicate full county-by-county licensing tables for jurisdictions outside New York City.
+This provider network does not replicate full county-by-county licensing tables for jurisdictions outside New York City.
 The page New York Contractor Services in Local Context addresses jurisdictional variation across the state.

 Additional limitations on coverage include: